KingHector/Alice/README.md

 ### Config Setup

 Your bot config should look like this.
+Every single option is tweakable to your needs.
 If it's missing any lines be sure to add them.

 ```
 {